How long have you been in business?

 What are the benefits of boarding?

 What about keys?
-(Applies only to walking and sitting services)
+(Applies only to walking services)

 Walking: If the building has a twenty-four hour doorman where the keys may may be accessed at any time, we can pick up the keys from the doorman.
 However, if that cannot be arranged, it is our policy that we request two full sets of keys – One set for the walker and one set to be kept at our home office as back up in case of an emergency.

 While Sitting: If we don’t already have your keys, we request two full sets of keys for the duration of the sitting period – One for the sitter and one to be kept in our home office as backup in case of an emergency.
 However, if your building has a twenty-four hour doorman with whom the backup set of keys may be accessed at any time, we just require one set for the sitter to hold on to which can be left with your door person on the day of your arrival before you return home.

 Yes.
 For more information click Rates.

 How am I billed and when is it due?